2020 Great American Think-Off canceled

 This question has become even more relevant than expected during this time of stay-at-home orders and new social distancing rules.
 Winning vs. rule-following is also a timeless topic, so essays can focus on whatever topics the writers choose, but should be based on personal experience rather than philosophical abstraction.

-The New York Mills Regional Cultural Center, who has hosted the Think-Off since 1993, is a small rural arts organization located in tiny New York Mills (population 1,200).
-Its mission, vision, and values are all about community, connections and creativity, and the power of the arts in bringing people together in celebration of art and culture, local and world, artists and all citizens, for the betterment of the whole.
-The Think-Off is the Cultural Center’s longest-running, most well-known program, and truly embodies the spirit of the organization, providing an opportunity for big thinking and civil discourse in the heart of rural America.
+The New York Mills Regional Cultural Center has hosted the Think-Off since 1993, and is a small rural arts organization located in tiny New York Mills (population 1,200).
+Its mission, vision and values are all about community, connections and creativity, and the power of the arts in bringing people together in celebration of art and culture, local and world, artists and all citizens, for the betterment of the whole.
+The Think-Off is the center’s longest-running, most well-known program, and truly embodies the spirit of the organization, providing an opportunity for big thinking and civil discourse in the heart of rural America.

 Based on the organization’s focus on community and the current COVID-19 crisis, and the fact that the Think-Off debate historically brings together so many people from such a wide geographic swath, this postponement was the most responsible choice with a focus on the health and safety of all.

-We thank you all for your patience and understanding during this difficult time in our world.
-We look forward to coming together to celebrate philosophy, civil discourse, and community vitality with you in June 2021.
+The organization thanks everyone for their patience and understanding during this difficult time in the world.
+The center looks forward to coming together to celebrate philosophy, civil discourse and community vitality with the audience in June 2021.
 Until then, keep thinking, discussing, sharing, and cultivating art and community in new and creative ways!

 Post a comment as